Zayant21/webrtc/README.md

 <img width="721" alt="Homepage" src="https://user-images.githubusercontent.com/50725935/204189251-34374866-cf02-4ed0-8a09-de88b451eabc.png"> </p>

-<p> Once the user clicks on the "Join Room" button, the system will redirect the user to page, shown below, where the user can chat and communicate with the user.
-On the left side of the application, the user can toogle to mute or unmute his microphone and either start to stop displaying his camera.
-On the right side of the application, the user can communicate by chatting with other users in the call. <br>
+<p> Once the user clicks on the "Join Room" button, the system will redirect the user to the page shown below, where the user can chat and communicate with the user.
+On the left side of the application, the user can toggle to mute or unmute his microphone and either start to stop displaying his camera.
+The user can communicate on the right side of the application by chatting with other users in the call. <br>
 <img width="1433" alt="Video Chat Page" src="https://user-images.githubusercontent.com/50725935/204189256-4bae0311-db63-4465-b3cc-ff2f6d807944.png"> </p>